jluastro/galaxia/README.rst

 `galaxia <http://galaxia.sourceforge.net>`_ is a code for generating a synthetic model of the galaxy.
 This repository is a modified version of galaxia that enables the user to modify the parameters of the galaxy model.
-This repository outlines a slightly different installation than the one described on the galaxia documentation page.
+This README outlines a slightly different installation and usage than the one described on the galaxia documentation page.